Meet Ehsan

 I am deeply passionate about teaching because it allows me not only to share my knowledge but also to learn from my students.
 The classroom environment is a space where I feel comfortable and inspired, and teaching is something I want to continue throughout my career.

-My motivation to join FGL is rooted from the program's mission to introduce young students to the fundamentals of engineering.
+My motivation to join Future Global Leaders is rooted from the program's mission to introduce young students to the fundamentals of engineering.
 Working with students who are just beginning to explore this field challenges me to view engineering concepts from fresh perspectives.
 Additionally, I understand their position, as I remember the challenges of making career decisions at their age.
 I want to help ease that process for them and their families by providing guidance and insight into what a future in engineering could look like.

 What is Introduction to Engineering designed to teach?